Skip to content

 resurrect

 Restores worktree windows after a tmux or computer crash.
-Uses persisted agent state files to detect which worktrees had active agents before the crash, then reopens them with --continue to resume agent conversations.
+Uses persisted agent state files to detect which worktrees had active agents before the crash, then reopens them with each agent's resume arguments.

 bash